hekailiang/squirrel/README.md

 	Note: If you only use fluent API to define state machine, there is no need to implement corresponding converters.

 * **New State Machine Instance**
+After user defined state machine behavior, user could create a new state machine instance through builder.
+Note, once the state machine instance is created from the builder, the builder cannot used to define any new element of state machine anymore.
 ```java
 T newStateMachine(S initialStateId, Object... extraParams);
 ```
-To create a new state machine instance from state machine builder, you need to pass several parameters.
+To create a new state machine instance from state machine builder, you need to pass following parameters.
 	1. *initialStateId*: When started, the initial state of the state machine.
 	2. *extraParams*: Extra parameters that needed for create new state machine instance.
 Set to *"new Object[0]"* for no extra parameters needed.